Counselling & Guidance

 Counselling is a process in which the counsellor talks to the students and helps them in coping with uncertainties and conflicts of everyday life.
 It is a confidential conversational method which heals the emotional wounds without medication.

 Like every good school all over the world, S.G.V.P.
 International School also has guidance and counselling department.
-Principal Mrs Sunita Singh believes that this department is a vital member of the school’s education team.
 It helps all students in the areas of academic achievement, personal / social development and career planning.
 The department ensures that today’s students become the productive, well-adjusted global citizens of tomorrow.
 In this process the counsellor teaches them how to develop social skills and empathy; she gives students emotional assistance to control aggressive behaviour during adolescence.

 S.GV.P. believes that every child is intelligent in his own way.
 Another very important job of the guidance and counselling department is to find out the particular level of intelligence in each child and utilize it to the fullest.